kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 The above figure shows the general nature of the :index:`least-squares objective function` where the two horizontal axes are for |b0| and |b1|, while the vertical axis represents the least squares objective function :math:`f(b_0, b_1)`.

-The plot highlights the quadratic nature of the objective function.
+The illustration highlights the quadratic nature of the objective function.
 To find the minimum analytically we start with equation :eq:`define-2-LS-optimization` and take partial derivatives with respect to :math:`b_0` and :math:`b_1`, and set those equations to zero.
-These two equations in two unknowns, are a requirement of optimality (cf. any book on optimization theory).
-You can take the second derivative to confirm that the optimum is indeed a minimum.
+This is a required condition at any optimal point -- see any reference on optimization theory.

 .. math::
 	:label: define-2-LS-b0-b1-partials